 The sources tab gives you access to all the sources where similarities with the submitted document have been found.

 - These icons tell you what type of source is referred to.
-W = website, SA = student assignments (documents previously submitted to Urkund stored in our archives) and J = journal.
+W = website, SA = student assignments (documents previously submitted to Urkund stored in our archives) and J = journal, referring to published books and other physical medias that have been scanned in.

 - This is the list of identified sources where a match has been found.
 It shows the similarity percentage, where it was found, the number of matching parts and where these similarties are located in the source.
 There is also an option to remove the source from the analysis if there is a need.